tpedigo/Tic_Tac_Toe/README.md

 First project creating and using homemade classes in Ruby.
+Results in a game of tic-tac-toe that can be played from the command line.